Associate Teaching Professor and Co-Director of the MSIT-ESE Program

 Mel is the co-author of Evaluating Project Decisions: Case Studies in Software Engineering

-Courses that I am teaching:17-602 Introduction to Personal Software Process17-603 Introduction to Team Software Process17-630 Computer Science for Practicing Engineers17-671 Software Development Studio I17-674 Software Development Studio IV
+Courses that I am teaching:17-602 Introduction to Personal Software Process17-603 Introduction to Team Software Process17-630 Data Structures and Algorithms for Engineers17-671 Software Development Studio I17-674 Software Development Studio IV